-- 1. Thaw GFR Basement Membrane Matrix (Phenol Red-Free) at 4°C overnight in advance. - 2.
-Thaw components stored at -20°C in advance, and aliquot the Mouse Liver Ductal Organoid Growth Medium (Expansion) to avoid repeated freeze-thaw cycles.
+- 1. Thaw GFR Basement Membrane Matrix (Phenol Red-Free) at 4°C overnight in advance. - Thaw components stored at -20°C in advance, and aliquot the Mouse Ovary Organoid Growth Medium to avoid repeated freeze-thaw cycles.

-2. Construction of organoids from primary tissues
+2. Construction of ovary organoids from primary tissues

-1. Liver isolation

-1) Sacrifice mice in accordance with animal ethics regulations.
-Harvest intact liver tissue and place it in a dish.
+- 1. Ovary isolation - 1) Sacrifice mice in accordance with animal ethics regulations.
+Harvest intact ovary tissue and place it in a dish.
 Wash the liver with Organoid Wash Buffer for 2-3 times.

-Note: If the experiment is not possible immediately after isolation, store the colon in the Tissue Storage Solution (K2842).
+\Note: If the experiment is not possible immediately after isolation, store the colon in the Tissue Storage Solution (K2842).
 For detailed protocol, please refer to the manual of Tissue Storage Solution.

-- 2) Cut the liver tissue into the size of a grain of rice (2-4 mm3) with surgical scissors. - 3) Add 5-10 mL of Organoid Wash Buffer to repeatedly pipette and wash. - 4) Remove the Organoid Wash Buffer. - 5) Repeat steps 3-4 for a total of 5-10 wash of tissue - 2.
-Raw tissue analysis (optional) - 1) If additional immunoassays are required, take 1-2 tissue blocks and fix with a fixative solution (4% PFA or 10% formalin). - 2) For molecular analysis (whole exome/genome/mRNA sequencing) or biochemical analysis (WB or proteomics), soak 1-2 tissue blocks in RNAlaterTM and freeze them at -80°C.

-3. Obtain colonic pieces

-- Transfer the pieces to a 1.5 mL EP tube and further cut it with surgical scissors. - 2) Transfer the pieces to a 15 mL centrifuge tube.

-4. Tissue digestion

-- 1) Add 6 mL of Tissue Dissociation Solution, seal the tube with parafilm, and place in 37°C bath to digest. - 2) Every 5 min, vortex for 30 s, and aspirate 30 μL of suspension and observe under the microscope. - 3) The digestion time should be controlled within 60 min, and the digestion can be stopped when observing 3-10 cell cluster around 100 μm in diameter under the microscope (as shown in the figure below).
+- 2) Cut the ovary tissue into the size of a grain of rice (2-4 mm) with surgical scissors. - 3) Add 5-10 mL of Organoid Wash Buffer to repeatedly pipette and wash. - 4) Remove the Organoid Wash Buffer. - 5) Repeat steps 3-4 for a total of 5-10 wash of tissue - 2.
+Raw tissue analysis (optional) - If additional immunoassays are required, take 1-2 tissue blocks and fix with a fixative solution (4% PFA or 10% formalin). - 2) For molecular analysis (whole exome/genome/mRNA sequencing) or biochemical analysis (WB or proteomics), soak 1-2 tissue blocks in RNAlaterTM and freeze them at -80°C. - 3.
+Obtain ovary pieces - 1) Transfer the pieces to a 1.5 mL EP tube and further cut it with surgical scissors. - 2) Transfer the pieces to a 15 mL centrifuge tube. - 4.
+Tissue digestion - 1) Add 6 mL of Tissue Dissociation Solution, seal the tube with parafilm, and place in 37°C bath to digest. - 2) Every 5 min, vortex for 30 s, and aspirate 30 μL of suspension and observe under the microscope. - 3) The digestion time should be controlled within 40 min, and the digestion can be stopped when observing 3-10 cell cluster around 100 μm in diameter under the microscope.

-Note: Over-digestion (e.g., single cell) can affect subsequent organoid construction and reduce viability.
+\Note: Over-digestion (e.g., single cell) can affect subsequent organoid construction and reduce viability.

-- 4) Filter the suspension by a 100 μm cell strainer and supplement with Organoid Wash Buffer to 26 mL. - 5) Evenly divide the filtered suspension into two 15 mL centrifuge tubes and then centrifuged at 300 g or 1500 rpm for 5 min.
-Discard the supernatant. - 6) If observing a red precipitate, add 2 mL of Red Blood Cell Lysis Buffer (K1169) to resuspend the precipitate, and then let it stand at room temperature for 3 min.
+- 4) Supplement with Organoid Wash Buffer to 26 mL.
+Filter is not required here because the mouse ovarian tissue is small in size. - 5) Evenly divide the filtered suspension into two 15 mL centrifuge tubes and then centrifuged at 300 g or 1500 rpm for 5 min.
+Discard the supernatant. - 6) If observing a red precipitate, add 2 mL of Red Blood Cell Lysis Buffer (K1169) to resuspend the

-Note: If the tissue has been harvested for more than 48 h, it is not recommended to use Red Blood Cell Lysis Buffer.
+\Note: If the tissue has been harvested for more than 48 h, it is not recommended to use Red Blood Cell Lysis Buffer.